git/git.github.io/rev_news/drafts/edition-99.md

   broken values stored in those files.

-  Peff also discussed modifying the commit-graph code so that when a 0 timestamp is recorded for a commit, this commit is parsed again, but thought it might not be worth the effort.
+  Peff also discussed modifying the commit-graph code so that when a 0 timestamp was recorded for a commit, this commit would be parsed again, but thought it might not be worth the effort.
 Derrick Stolee discussed this idea too, but agreed with Peff saying "this seems like quite a big hammer for a small case".